Q. What are the new trash trucks like?

 Q. Is there income for the City from the recyclables?

 A. The new agreement provides for the City to evaluate the financial terms after five years.
 This will include reviewing revenue received from the State of California Redemption Value program.

-A. Yes, MG will continue to offer its “Special Item Pick-up Program" at no cost to residents year-round.
+A. Yes, Republic Services will continue to offer its “Special Item Pick-up Program" at no cost to residents year-round.
 However, there are some limitations and charges.
 There is a limit of 10 items per collection.
 Air conditioning units, freezers and refrigerators will be charged an environmental charge because of the gas in the units.